code11/engine/docs/docs/quick-start-tutorial/setup.md

 yarn create react-app engine-todos --template typescript
 ```

 We are using the typescript template here.
-Engine itself is written in Ts, and
+Engine itself is written in
-we highly recommend using it.
+Typescript, and we highly recommend using it.

 Doing a `yarn start` will start a vanilla react app on
 [localhost:3000](http://localhost:3000).
 Before we start building our glorious
-todos app, let's port the vanilla app to Engine.
+todos app, let's port the vanilla React app to Engine.

 ### Install Engine